TULocalSky/localsky/README.md

 <!-- ABOUT THE PROJECT -->
 ## Abstract
-A weather app with the ability to upload your own weather data about you surrounding.
+A weather app with the ability to upload your own weather data about your surroundings.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>